-From its humble beginning with Google App Engine back in 2008, Google has grown its Google Cloud Platform into one of the premier cloud computing platforms in the market today.
-While it is still following its top competitors AWS and Microsoft Azure, Google has continued to make investments in Google Cloud Platform that make the product more attractive to big customers.
+From its humble beginnings with Google App Engine back in 2008, Google has grown its Google Cloud Platform (GCP) into one of the premier cloud computing platforms on the market today.
+While it is still following its top competitors Amazon Web Services (AWS) and Microsoft Azure, Google is holding its own in the cloud wars and continues to make investments in GCP that make the product more attractive to big customers.

-To help CXOs, IT leaders, operations administrators, and developers better understand Google's role as a cloud provider, we've put together the most important details and resources in this smart person's guide.
+To help CXOs, IT leaders, operations administrators, and developers better understand Google's role as a cloud provider, we've put together the most important details and resources in this cheat sheet.
 This is a "living" article that will be updated and refreshed as new, relevant information becomes public.

 Executive summary (TL;DR)

-- What it is: Google Cloud Platform, as the name implies, is a cloud computing platform that provides infrastructure tools and services for users to build on top of.
+- What is Google Cloud Platform?
+Google Cloud Platform, as the name implies, is a cloud computing platform that provides infrastructure tools and services for users to build on top of.

-- Why it matters: Google Cloud Platform is regarded as the third biggest cloud provider in terms of revenue behind Amazon Web Services in first place and Microsoft Azure in second.
+- Why does Google Cloud Platform matter?
+Google Cloud Platform is regarded as the third biggest cloud provider in terms of revenue behind AWS in first place and Microsoft Azure in second.

-- Who this affects: Any organization in need of cloud computing should consider Google Cloud Platform for their needs—especially SMBs, which the platform was initially geared toward.
+- Who does Google Cloud Platform affect?
+Any organization in need of cloud computing should consider Google Cloud Platform for their needs—especially SMBs, which the platform was initially geared toward.

-- When this is happening: Google announced its first cloud tool, Google App Engine, back in 2008, and as it continued to add more tools and services they collectively became known as the Google Cloud Platform later on.
+- When was Google Cloud Platform announced?
+Google announced its first cloud tool, Google App Engine, back in 2008, and as it continued to add more tools and services until they collectively became known as the Google Cloud Platform later on.

-- How to take advantage of Google Cloud Platform: Google has provided documentation for getting started and a frequently asked questions page for developers and IT leaders to investigate the platform.
+- How can I use Google Cloud Platform?
+Google has provided documentation for getting started and a frequently asked questions page for developers and IT leaders to investigate the platform.